- Marseille, France

-In 1998 and 2009, Patrick served as a jury member of the Prix de Lausanne and since 2010, he has been the competition’s official male coach and teacher.
+In 1998 and 2009, Armand served as a jury member of the Prix de Lausanne and since 2010, he has been the competition’s official male coach and teacher.
 In 2010, he was appointed principal of the SF Ballet School Trainee Program and on September 1, 2012, he assumed the position of SF Ballet School associate director.
-Patrick was named director of the School at the 2017 Student Showcase Dinner, for which he was honorary chair.
+Armand was named director of the School at the 2017 Student Showcase Dinner, for which he was honorary chair.